 Pro tip: Usersnap integrates with thousands of tools through Zapier, allowing businesses to share customer feedback through all the communication channels they use.

-Companies such as Typeform use Usersnap to share customer insights with all their team members and create a customer-centric environment.
-When asked how to create a culture of customer centricity, Typeform’s Head of Product Marketing, Bozena Pieniazek, said the following:
+Typeform shares customer insights with all their team members and create a customer-centric environment.
+When asked how to create a culture of customer centricity, their Head of Product Marketing, Bozena Pieniazek, said the following:

 The key to building a culture of customer centricity is hiring the right people.
 You also need to put processes and best practices in place and democratize customer insights so that everyone can use these for decision making.